freakout42/formax/docs/index.md

-The basic concepts of Oracle SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and the best ideas for a powerful user interface from Emacs, Clipper, SAP and Lotus/1-2-3.
+The basic concepts of Oracle SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and Javascript as the trigger language.
+The best ideas for a powerful user interface came from Emacs, Clipper, SAP and Lotus/1-2-3.
 The result is the most effective solution possible.
+By eleminating all proprietary dependencies und being open-source with a permissive license the system is future-proof.

 In every system of decent size is the need for something like **formax**.
 The system-adminstrator needs to change a